Disjoint $n$-amalgamation and pseudofinite countably categorical theories: Preliminaries

 \begin{thmdef} $K$ is a weak \Fraisse class if and only if there is a countable ultrahomogeneous structure $M_K$ with age $K$.
 In this case, $M_K$ is unique up to isomorphism and is called the \emph{\Fraisse limit} of $K$.
-We call $T_K = \text{Th}(M_K)$ the \emph{generic theory} of $K$. $K$ is a (strong) \Fraisse class if and only if $T_K$ is countably categorical.
-In this case, $T_K$ has quantifier eliminiation.
+We call $T_K = \mathrm{Th}(M_K)$ the \emph{generic theory} of $K$. $K$ is a (strong) \Fraisse class if and only if $T_K$ is countably categorical.
+In this case, $T_K$ has quantifier elimination.
 A \Fraisse class $K$ has the disjoint amalgamation property if and only if $M_K$ has trivial acl. \end{thmdef}

 Given a \Fraisse class $K$ and $n\in\omega$, I will write $K(n)$ for the (finite) set of structures in $K$ with domain $[n] = \{1,\dots,n\}$.
-Note that I include the empty structure in the case $n = 0$.
+Note that I include the empty structure in the case $n = 0$. $K(n)$ contains $(n!/|\mathrm{Aut}(A)|)$-many isomorphic copies of every structure $A$ in $K$.
 It will be convenient to identify these structures with their quantifier-free $n$-types: for $A\in K(n)$, Since $T_K$ has quantifier elimination, we can further identify the structures in $K(n)$ with the set of first-order $n$-types over the empty set relative to $T_K$ which are non-redundant, in the sense that they contain the formulas $\{x_i\neq x_j\mid i\neq j\}$.

 Now each $n$-type relative to $T_K$ is isolated by a quantifier-free formula.
 In other words, each structure $A\in K(n)$ is distinguished from the others by a single quantifier-free formula $\theta_A(x_1,\dots,x_n)$.
-In the case that $L$ is finite, we may take $\theta_A$ to be the conjunction of the quantifier-free diagram of $A$.
-If $L$ is infinite, a large enough part of the quantifier-free diagram suffices.
+In the case that $L$ is finite, we may take $\theta_A$ to be the conjunction of the atomic diagram of $A$.
+If $L$ is infinite, a large enough part of the atomic diagram suffices.

 \begin{theorem} In this notation, the generic theory $T_K$ can be explicitly axiomatized as follows: \begin{itemize} \item The universal theory of $K$: This amounts to the sentences, for $n\in\omega$, together with, if $L$ is infinite, the information about how $\theta_A$ determines the other quantifier-free formulas.
-That is, for each $n$, $A\in K(n)$, and quantifier-free formula $\varphi(\overline{x})\in \text{qf-tp}(A)$, \item One-point extension axioms: For all $A\in K(n)$ and $B\in K(n+1)$, we say that $(A,B)$ is a one-point extension if $A$ is the induced substructure of $B$ with domain $[n]$.
+That is, for each $n$, $A\in K(n)$, and quantifier-free formula $\varphi(\overline{x})\in \mathrm{qftp}(A)$, \item One-point extension axioms: For all $A\in K(n)$ and $B\in K(n+1)$, we say that $(A,B)$ is a one-point extension if $A$ is the induced substructure of $B$ with domain $[n]$.
 Given a one-point extension $(A,B)$, we have the axiom \end{itemize} \end{theorem}

 \begin{definition} $T_{K,n}$ is the (incomplete) theory axiomatized by \begin{enumerate} \item The sentences in the universal theory of $K$ in at most $n$ universal quantifiers. \item All one-point extension axioms for $K$ (with no restriction on the sizes of $A$ and $B$). \end{enumerate} \end{definition}